Interscholastic Equestrian League

 It’s early October, you have your paperwork in, school and rider memberships paid and now you start to look forward to the first show.
 Then one night, around 2am you wake up with a start and you start to think….
 “What if it rains?
 What time do I need to be there?
 What’s this dressage stuff – and where is that show anyway?”
 There are two choices, fall victim to panic and kiss goodbye to the night’s sleep or “Keep Calm and Carry On”

 The Week Before The Show

 - Check your riders’ entries (this is actually their responsibility but…).
 Show entries and class counts are available on the IEL website.
-To check an entry go to the website and click on the upcoming IEL horse show (i.e. October 27th, 2013).
-If you have a question about anything you see up there please contact the IEL before the day of the show at email@example.com .
+To check an entry go to the website and click on the Show Info link (i.e. October 27th, 2019).
+If you have a question about anything you see up there please contact the IEL before the day of the show at firstname.lastname@example.org.
 Please don’t wait until the day of the show!